The Growing Epidemic Of Obesity

 More Stress: Poor Sleep, Toxins, Microbial Imbalance in Gut

 Stress is also created by poor sleep, toxins in the body, microbial imbalance in the gut, and too much exercise.
 Yes, you read correctly…over-exercising is inflammatory!
 Inflammatory molecules = stress = cortisol = thyroid downregulation = fat storage!
-Stress leads to cortisol steal resulting in insufficient production of the androgen hormones like DHEA, effecting downstream survival hormones like testosterone and estrogen.
+Stress leads to cortisol steal resulting in insufficient production of the androgen hormones like DHEA, affecting downstream survival hormones like testosterone and estrogen.
+Excess cortisol may also affect gluconeogenesis, inducing excess insulin production leading to fat storage.

 Weight Lifting Versus Cardio